sk4248/portfolio-v2/src/content/projects/Expensify/index.md

 show: 'true'
 ---

-An application to keep track of daily expense and helps in planning a budget.
+An application to keep track of regular expenses and plan the budget.
 Databse and authorization is managed by firebase.